devinkr/javascript-oop/README.md

 The `new` keyword will automatically:

-1. Create a new, empty object for us
+1. Creates an empty object (`{}`).
-2. Generate a context for that object (`this` = the new object)
-3. Return the object instance from our class
+1. Attaches the constructor function to the object as a property.
+1. Invokes the constructor function as a method on the object.
+1. Returns the object.

+How is this different from the way that we saw it used with constructors before?

 ### You Do: Define an Animal Class